-One negative that has come up in user reviews is the price, which is a bit high for a hybrid trainer.
-The TC100 is about $1,999 on sale, the TC200 is $2,999 on sale.
+One negative that has come up in user reviews is the price, which is a bit high for a hybrid trainer, although it has come down from previous highs.
+The TC100 is about $1,599 on sale, the TC200 is $1,999 on sale.

 The latter does have a lot more features and capabilities but critics wonder if the huge price jump is justified.

 Although there used to be other Bowflex TreadClimber models, currently only the new TC100 and TC200 remain.
 Both are very capable machines and big improvements over previous models.

 Choosing one TreadClimber over another usually comes down to price, as well as deciding which features you want vs which features you need.

 The TC 100 is the base model, with speeds up to 4 mph, contact grip heart rate monitoring and a 2 year warranty.

 The TC200 is the more advanced model, with speeds up to 4.5 mph, 5 built in workouts, Bluetooth tracking, contact and wireless heart rate monitoring and a 3 year warranty.

 So the TC200 definitely gives you a lot more, but you have to decide if the $500 price jump is worth it.